bvieth/powsimR/README.md

 User Guide
 ----------

-For examples and tips on using the package, please see the vignette PDF [here](https://github.com/bvieth/powsimR/tree/master/vignettes/powsimR.pdf) or open it in R by typing
+For examples and tips on using the package, please see the vignette [here](https://github.com/bvieth/powsimR/tree/master/vignettes/powsimR.Rmd) or open it in R by typing

 ``` r
 browseVignettes("powsimR")